Rui-Zhang1997/python-intro/python.md

 							  # 2 - end of file
 f.close() # closes the object
 ```
-Keeping the file open (i.e. `not calling f.close()`) is not a good idea and, depending on the system, the file may not be released.
+Keeping the file open (i.e. `not calling f.close()`) after you are done with it is not a good idea and, depending on the system, the file may not be released.
 However, sometimes one might forgot, so to prevent it, one can use the `with...as...` construct:
 ```python
 with open('<file path>', '<permissions>') as <variable>:
 	<code>